salmaaliia/Heap-Memory-Manager/README.md

 # Heap Memory Manager

 ## Overview
-This project implements a custom heap memory manager in C. It provides dynamic memory allocation and deallocation services using a statically allocated array to simulate the heap area.
-The project includes functions like `Hmmalloc`, `Hmmfree`, and `Hmmsbrk` to manage memory within the simulated heap.
+This project implements a custom heap memory manager in C. It provides dynamic memory allocation and deallocation services in the real heap.
+The project includes functions like `Hmmalloc`, `Hmmfree`, and `Hmmsbrk` to manage memory within the heap.

 ## Features
 - **Custom Memory Allocation (`Hmmalloc`)**: Allocates memory blocks in the real heap using a best-fit strategy.